7 Best Affordable Condo Insurance Companies of 2026

 This is the most comprehensive coverage for HOA master policies.

-If the condo association has this feature in its master policy, then you don’t need building property coverage.
+If the condo association has this feature in its master policy, you don’t need building property coverage.
 As such, this will reduce the cost of your premium.

 But a condo owner who lives in a complex with a “bare walls” master policy may need the insurance.